Narrative illustration – Irish Folklore

 Q: Were these illustrations planned?

 A: Yes.
-Unlike some of personal work, this was an Irish Folklore storytelling project that followed a script.
+Unlike some of personal work, this was storytelling project that followed a script.
 Each of the illustration sketches were done according to the text and then sent for approval before any final art was done.

 Q: How did you select the scenes?